mklb/fancy-project-playbook/README.md

   - http://www.rudebaguette.com/

 ## Curious if it works?
+I hope so.. we will see.

 I am working on a new product / service (web & iOS App) right now.
 This is my first time that I will launch something with a strategy behind it.
 So this is why I did the whole research.

-I´ll use this list exact list to get the word out.
+I´ll use this exact list to get the word out.
 I will try to track every lead, track the amount of time I spend while going through this list and if you are interested I will keep you updated via [Twitter](https://twitter.com/justawebguy).

 Somehow this is a big experiment.
 I hope I will / we will learn something here.